You can Survive the Grief of Miscarriage or Still Birth

 As a psychologist, specializing in reproductive and pregnancy related issues, I know how to help you get through your sadness and other intense feelings.
 I can help you find your way to feeling good about yourself and your life again.

-Over the last 15 years I have been fortunate to work with many women and couples who were able to regain their strength after miscarriage or still birth to try again.
+Over the last 15 years I have been fortunate to provide therapy to many women and couples who were able to regain their strength after miscarriage or still birth to try again.

 I have also helped couples to communicate better about their loss.
-They improved their relationship and stated that their loss brought them closer together and made their relationship stronger.
+They improved their relationship after counseling and stated that their loss brought them closer together and made their relationship stronger.